-HPE 180 S 1 Credit ADVANCED SOCCER (WOMEN)
+HPE 180 S 1 Credit ADVANCED SOCCER (WOMEN) Quarters: Fall, Winter, Spring

 Advanced training in the sport of soccer.
 Team concepts for soccer will be taught that include strategy for competition, drill work associated with player development, and mental preparation.
+Some sections may have a no-cost text book option.

-HPE 180 SC 1 Credit SOCCER CONDITIONING (WOMEN)
+HPE 180 SC 1 Credit SOCCER CONDITIONING (WOMEN) Quarters: Fall, Winter, Spring

 Advanced conditioning in the sport of soccer.
 Conditioning soccer athletes to train the aerobic and anaerobic systems for the enhancement of player performance.
+Some sections may have a no-cost text book option.

-HPE 180 T 1 Credit TENNIS CONDITIONING (WOMEN) Quarters: Fall, Winter, Spring
+HPE 180 T 1 Credit TENNIS CONDITIONING (WOMEN)